SwooshyCueb/mini-buildd/doc/user.rst

 FAQ
 ===
-.. todo:: **BUG**: *lintian version from host is used for all distributions*

-	 We use sbuild's --run-lintian option, which is currently runs lintian from the host, see [#debbug626361]_.

 .. todo:: **FAQ**: *aptitude GUI does not show distribution or origin of packages*

 	 To show the distribution of packages, just add ``%t`` to the